-Here, $h^{ext}$ is the external magnetic field, $\chi_0$ is the system's response function, and $J(R{ii})$ is the interaction between the spins.
+Here, h^{ext} is the external magnetic field, χ_0 is the system's response function, and $J(R{ji})$ is the interaction between the spins.
 In other words, in the mean-field approximation a many-particle system is reduced to the situation, where the magnetic moment at any site aligns either parallel or anti-parallel to the overall magnetic field, which is the sum of the applied external field and the molecular field.

 Note that only the "averaged" interaction with i neighboring sites is taken into account, while the fluctuation effects are ignored.
-We see that the mean-field approximation provides only a rough description of the real situation and exaggerates the interaction between particles.
-Attempts to improve the homogeneous mean-field approximation were undertaken along different directions [269].
-An extremely successful and quite nontrivial approach was developed by L. Neel [54], who essentially formulated the concept of local mean fields (1932).
+We see that the mean-field approximation provides only a rough description of the real situation and overestimates the interaction between particles.
+Attempts to improve the homogeneous mean-field approximation were undertaken along different directions.270 An extremely successful and quite nontrivial approach was developed by L. Neel,54 who essentially formulated the concept of local mean fields (1932).
 Neel assumed that the sign of the mean-field could be both positive and negative.
 Moreover, he showed that below some critical temperature (the Neel temperature) the energetically most favorable arrangement of atomic magnetic moments is such, that there is an equal number of magnetic moments aligned against each other.
-This novel magnetic structure became known as the antiferromagnetism [270].
-It was established that the antiferromagnetic interaction tends to align neighboring spins against each other.
-In the one-dimensional case this corresponds to an alternating structure, where an "up" spin is followed by a "down" spin, and vice versa.
+This novel magnetic structure became known as the antiferromagnetism.271 It was established that the one-dimensional case this corresponds to an alternating structure, where an "up" spin is followed by a "down" spin, and vice versa.
 Later it was conjectured that the state made up from two inserted into each other sublattices is the ground state of the system (in the classical sense of this term).
 Moreover, the mean-field sign there alternates in the "chessboard" (staggered) order.

-The question of the true antiferromagnetic ground state is not completely clarified up to the present time [271-275].
-This is related to the fact that, in contrast to ferromagnets, which have a unique ground state, antiferromagnets can have several different optimal states with the lowest energy.
-The Neel ground state is understood as a possible form of the system's wave function, describing the antiferromagnetic ordering of all spins [275].
-Strictly speaking, the ground state is the thermodynamically equilibrium state of the system at zero temperature.
-Whether the Neel state is the ground state in this strict sense or not, is still unknown.
-It is clear though, that in the general case, the Neel state is not an eigenstate of the Heisenberg antiferromagnet's Hamiltonian.
+The question of the true antiferromagnetic ground state is not completely clarified up to the present time.^{272-276} This is related to the fact that, in contrast to ferromagnets, which have a unique ground state, antiferromagnets can have several different optimal states with the lowest energy.
+The Neel ground state is understood as a possible form of the system's wave function, describing the antiferromagnetic ordering of all spins.276 Strictly speaking, the ground state is the thermodynamically equilibrium state of the system at zero temperature.
+Whether the Neel state is the ground state is not an eigenstate of the Heisenberg antiferromagnet's Hamiltonian.
 On the contrary, similar to any other possible quantum state, it is only some linear combination of the Hamiltonian eigenstates.
-Therefore, the main problem requiring a rigorous investigation is the question of Neel state's [276] stability.
+Therefore, the main problem requiring a rigorous investigation is the question of Neel state's277 stability.
 In some sense, only for infinitely large lattices, the Neel state becomes the eigenstate of the Hamiltonian and the ground state of the system.
-Nevertheless, the sublattice structure is observed in experiments on neutron scattering [76], and, despite certain objections [35], the actual existence of sublattices [108] is beyond doubt.
+Nevertheless, the sublattice structure is observed in experiments on neutron scattering,76 and, despite certain